-TORONTO, ONTARIO--(Marketwired - Apr 26, 2013) - On Friday, April 26, Ontario Federation of Labour Secretary-Treasurer Nancy Hutchison will join injured workers, survivors and their advocates at a Toronto event to remember fallen workers.
+CORNWALL, ONTARIO--(Marketwired - Apr 26, 2013) - Ontario Federation of Labour Spokesperson Duncan Mac Donald will join injured workers, survivors and their advocates at a Cornwall event to remember fallen workers.
 The Day of Mourning for Workers Killed or Injured on the Job is the labour movement's most solemn occasion.

 Workplace safety advocates are calling for a commitment from every police chief and crown attorney in the province to properly train officers and prosecutors to investigate workplace accidents as crime scenes and to pursue employer violations of safety protocols to the full extent of the law.

-"When employers ignore safety laws, tragedies aren't accidents … they are crimes," said Hutchison.
-"The ongoing workplace carnage will not cease until negligent CEOs are ushered out of their board rooms in handcuffs.
+"When employers ignore safety laws, tragedies aren't accidents … they are crimes," said Mac Donald.
+"This workplace carnage will not cease until negligent CEOs are ushered out of their board rooms in handcuffs.
 Without justice, no fallen worker can rest in peace."

 Since 1985, April 28 has been recognized across Canada as the International Day of Mourning for Workers Killed or Injured on the Job.
 On this day, worker advocates call for justice and fair compensation for injured workers, victims and survivors.